shreyapatil9480/business-analytics-demo/README.md

 - Deploy predictive models as a microservice.

 Feel free to adapt this repository to suit your interests and to demonstrate your analytical capabilities.

+## Usage example

+After cloning the repository and installing the dependencies, you can run the notebook to explore the dataset and build models.
+Below is a quick summary of the steps:

+1. Load the synthetic data using pandas.
+2. Use seaborn and matplotlib to visualize key relationships, such as revenue by product category or correlation between marketing spend and units purchased.
+3. Fit a regression model to predict revenue using features like units purchased and marketing spend.
+4. Fit a classification model to identify high purchase activity.

+Refer to the `analysis_notebook.ipynb` for the complete analysis and code.